XanaduAI/blackbird/doc/syntax.rst

 * Statically typed - you must declare the variable type, and variables and arguments of conflicting types are **not** automatically cast to the correct type.

-..

-* Array variables may be declared, but Blackbird does not support array manipulation.

 Metadata